BonanzaNarayan/valorm/README.md

 ### `Infer`

-Extracts the TypeScript type from a schema:
+Extracts the TypeScript type from a schema.

 ```ts
 type User = Infer<typeof UserSchema>;